AtlasTheProto/SETextureConverter/README.md

 # To load the preset, click File > Load Presets - this is highly reccomended for maximum compatibility with MatLibs

+# That being said, you can probably remove "Voxels" from the list

 ### Issues

 Please report all issues to this github.